TMmichi/dualarm_manipulator/README.md

 ## 1. Installation

-Installation in Ubuntu 18.04 with ROS melodic is preffered (since other version of ROS or ubuntu distro were not tested)
+Installation in Ubuntu 18.04 with ROS melodic is recommended (since other version of ROS or ubuntu distro were not tested)

 ### 1-1.
 Preliminary